rbaltrusch/natscript/tests/README.md

 ## Run all tests

-To include all tests (include slow and unreliable) run:
+To include all tests (include slow) run:

     cd tests
     python run_tests.py --all